Njunu-sk/Review/How-to-setup-User-Authentication-from-Scratch-with-Rails-6/index.md

 end
 ```
 The above controller is responsible for resetting user passwords, finds a user with a valid token and updates the password.
-We have to `configure our mailers` before we complete this action, for a user has to receive an email to reset the password.
+We have to `configure our mailers` before we complete this action, for a user has to receive an email and reset the password.

 Before we configure the mailers, let's create the views.
 - touch `app/views/password_resets/edit.html.erb`